 Many office workers spend thousands of hours sitting in an office chair at their desk, so there is a great deal of opportunity for their sitting posture to either continuously help the back or hurt it.

-The following four points are important to help support the back, neck, and shoulders when setting up an office chair and computer (See Figure 2 for an illustration):
+The following four points are important to help support the back, neck, and shoulders when setting up an office chair and computer.

 - Office chair back support.
 The back of the office chair provides important postural support, so it should be adjusted to fit the individual user.
 When necessary, an extra low back support should be added so that the back rests comfortably against the office chair when working on the computer.
 Having the right back support in the office chair supports the natural curve of the low back so that the back muscles do not have to work so hard to maintain correct posture.
 Without proper back support, over time the muscles fatigue and the natural tendency is to slouch forward, straining the structures in the low back.